DMelenberg/simglucose/README.md

 ### 1/7/2018

-- Added Gymnasium support, use `gym.make('simglucose-v0')` to make the environment.
+- Added OpenAI gym support, use `gym.make('simglucose-v0')` to make the environment.
 - Noticed issue: the patient name selection is not available in gym.make for now.
 The patient name has to be hard-coded in the constructor of `simglucose.envs.T1DSimEnv`.

 ## Reporting issues